Dhruvaraju/Info-center/kubernetes/04-Yaml_in_kubernetes.md

-# Defining a pod using kubernetes
+# Defining a pod using yml kubernetes
 #pod #pod-yaml #config

 A simple kubernetes pod description for an nginx pod will appear as below: